kixe/FieldtypeSelectExtOption/README.md

 ```

-Output will be an MultipleArray with the stored value as key.
+Output will be a MultipleArray with the stored value as key.
 #### Example
 + Field Settings